What is the Liquid Network?

 Transaction fees are a minimum value of 1 satoshi, but can get more expensive with congestion.
-That’s said it is much cheaper to transact on Liquid than on the Bitcoin mainchain.
+That said, it is much cheaper to transact on Liquid Network than on the Bitcoin mainchain.

 Although, it must be said, the payments aren’t processed as quickly as what they are on Lightning Network, as Liquid is more for inter-exchange settlements rather than everyday payments.